Elementary Grades 1-6

 Progression at Their Own Pace

 Each student progresses at his or her own pace in a Montessori classroom.
-Daily observations are noted by the Directress as to the use of specific materials.
+Daily observations are noted by the teacher as to the use of specific materials.
 Each child is evaluated individually considering progress made, physical abilities, interests, motivation, etc. The classrooms provide an open-ended curriculum which encourages each student to advance as far as abilities allow in a non-competitive atmosphere.
 Parents are always invited to observe their child at work.
-Parent Conference Days are scheduled each semester to acquaint parents with their child’s academic and social development.
+Parent/Teacher Conferences are scheduled each semester to acquaint parents with their child’s academic and social development.
 Elementary students receive two reports in addition to the comprehensive evaluation completed for all children at the end of the school year.
-Elementary students participate in national standardized achievement tests each spring, beginning in the 1st grade.
+They also participate in national standardized achievement tests each spring, beginning in the 1st grade.

 Life After Montessori